micmejia/bible-dump/AMPC/Obadiah/Obad 1.md

 The vision of Obadiah.
-Thus says the Lord God concerning [^a]Edom: We have heard tidings from the Lord, and an ambassador is sent forth among the nations [saying], Arise, and let us rise up against [Edom] for battle!
+Thus says the Lord God concerning Edom: We have heard tidings from the Lord, and an ambassador is sent forth among the nations [saying], Arise, and let us rise up against [Edom] for battle!